Skip to main content

 Benchmarks

-The CPU benchmarks evaluate the computational capabilities of the device.
-They include:
+The CPU benchmarks evaluate the computational capabilities of the device through three test categories:

 • Crypto: Measures encryption and decryption throughput using AES-256 and hashing throughput using SHA-256.